electricimp/CFAx33-KL/README.md

 #### setBrightness(*brightness*, [*callback*])

-Sets the backlight brightness to 'brightness' with valid range 0-100 with 0 being off and 100 being maximum brightness.
+Sets the backlight brightness to the 'brightness' value that is passed in.
+The 'brightness' parameter is an integer with a valid range 0-100 with 0 being off and 100 being maximum brightness.
 An optional callback can also be passed in, please see *Optional Callback Note* for details.

 ```Squirrel
 // set 50% brightness